MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 See the following scenarios to understand how the SLA **Warning** and **Failure** time is calculated:

 - Create a case during non-working hours.
 Pause and resume the case before working hours start.
-Hold time between **Pause** and **Resume** will not be considered.
+Hold time between **Pause** and **Resume** won't be considered.
 - Create a case during non-working hours.
 Pause and resume the case during working hours.
 Hold time will be considered and **Warning** and **Failure** time will be extended based on hold time.
 - Create a case during working hours.
 Pause the case during working hours.
 Resume the case during non-working hours.
-Hold time will not be considered for **Warning** and **Failure** time.
+Hold time won't be considered for **Warning** and **Failure** time.
 - Create a case during working hours.
 Pause the case during non-working hours and resume it during working hours. **Warning** time and **Failure** time will be recalculated.

 ### OnHold Time attribute is not populated for Case for Unified Interface SLA